 With Girlboss, Sophia Amoruso Is Using Past Failures to Fuel Her Latest Success

-During the spring of 2017, the world was getting nasty toward Nasty Gal’s Sophia Amoruso.
+During the spring of 2017 the world was getting nasty toward Nasty Gal’s Sophia Amoruso.
 It wasn’t a treatment she was used to.
-Until then, she’d been an entrepreneurial darling: the It-girl founder of a booming clothing retailer, frequent subject of magazine covers (including Entrepreneur’s: January 2013), regular headliner of conferences and author of a best-selling memoir.
+Until then, she’d been an entrepreneurial darling: the It-girl founder of a booming clothing retailer, frequent subject of magazine covers (including Entrepreneur’s: January 2013), regular headliner of conferences, and author of a best-selling memoir.
 And then, on April 21, the TV version of Sophia streamed out to 130 million Netflix members.
-It was a comedy called Girlboss, based on her book -- a loose retelling of Amoruso’s life (“real loose,” the opening credits stress), in which a Dumpster-diving college dropout launches her fashion empire from an eBay store at only 22.
+It was a comedy called Girlboss, based on her book—a loose retelling of Amoruso’s life (“real loose,” the opening credits stress), in which a 22-year-old Dumpster-diving college dropout launches her fashion empire from an eBay store.

 Related: How to Make a Career Comeback

-As if that weren’t enough, on top of the dueling Sophias was a third reality: Amoruso had already launched a whole new company she was beyond excited about, for better or worse, called Girlboss.
+As if that weren’t enough, on top of the dueling Sophias was a third reality: Amoruso had already launched a whole new company she was beyond excited about called Girlboss.
 It was, she says of the misaligned stars, a total “mind fuck.”
 It was also an entrepreneur’s nightmare: a seemingly inescapable failure.

 But almost nothing is inescapable.